what is a social enterprise?

 usually, they would have a constitution that sets out the rules governing their relationship and a broad membership that elects the management committee. unincorporated associations do not have a separate legal entity and so members of the management committee can carry personal liability.

-for more information, read the government’s guidance on social enterprises and ask a lawyer if you would like to set up a social enterprise or need further assistance with your social enterprise.
+for more information on social enterprises, read the government’s guidance and social enterprise uk’s guidance on social enterprises. if you’re based in scotland, you can seek advice and assistance through social enterprise scotland and just enterprise. ask a lawyer if you would like to set up a social enterprise or need further assistance with your social enterprise.